-The new third floor lobby features work by our artist-in-residence, Scott Neely.
+The third floor lobby features work by our artist-in-residence, Scott Neely.
 A local photographer, visual artist, and musician, Scott enjoys chatting with Double Oaks guests when he's working on new projects in the space.

 From his artist statement: